 We can answer phone enquiries during normal weekday office hours - call our team on 01452 930 300.
 You can also email us via firstname.lastname@example.org.
 We will respond as soon as possible to emails (weekdays).
 Note: we are closed at weekends, Bank Holidays and over some of the Christmas holiday period.
 See also the Contact Us panel at foot of this page.

-A few of our programmes may involve an element of pre-programme work (pre-programme reading or a short task) to help you prepare for the course and get the most out of it.
+Some of our programmes will include an element of pre-programme work (pre-programme reading or a short task) to help you prepare for the course and get the most out of it.
 The pre-programme work, if applicable, is not too demanding and will help prepare and enable you to progress smoothly through each element of the programme itself.
 However, most programmes include a short online Induction stage (typically spread over one or two weeks) which introduces you to the online environment and will prepare you for the main course content which follows.

-Please read the separate, specific Terms and Conditions (T&Cs) for each programme or higher apprenticeship you are considering; they include important information such as deferral and withdrawal charges, eligibility, course regulations, confidentiality and data security, etc. The T&Cs documents are usually available as a download or printable document on the relevant programme page.
-It is important that you read and understand these before applying or accepting a place on a programme.
+Please read the separate, specific Terms and Conditions (T&Cs) for each programme or apprenticeship you are considering joining; they include important information such as deferral and withdrawal charges, eligibility, course regulations, confidentiality and data security, etc. The T&Cs documents are usually available as a download or printable document on the relevant programme page.
+It is important that you read and understand these before applying or accepting a place on a programme or apprenticeship.

 For many of our programmes you will access materials for e-learning via our Learning Centre web platform www.leadershiplearningcentre.com.
 When you apply for a course online you will need to first create a user account - please keep your account details safe as you will need them to access your learning materials.